ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 groups_new = np.concatenate((groups_clean, groups_rot), axis=0)
 ```

-### 2.2.5.
-Validating the existing Model
-There is nothing to modify for you.

 Before put the data into models, we segment data into windows
 ```
 X_win, y_win, groups_win = GR.segment_signal(DataX_new, DataY_new, groups_new, window_size, percentage)
 ```

+### 2.2.5.
+Validating the existing Model
-Then we use the model and plot the vertical accelerations with true and predicted y labels.
+There is nothing to modify for you.
+We use the existing models from the folder  and plot the vertical accelerations with true and predicted y labels.

 ```
-# load existing models
+# load existing models from the folders and predict y labels in a loop
 scores_all = []
+model_folder = "./github_rwk/CNN_models_save"
 for filename in os.listdir(model_folder):
     if filename.endswith('.h5'):
-        file_path = os.path.join(model_folder, filename)
+        file_path = os.path.join(model_path)
         numbers = re.search(r'(\d+)\.', filename)
         print(numbers.groups())